 We also understand that every district faces its own hurdles.
 Which is why, even though we teach the same curriculum, each training is designed to mirror unique challenges faced by your schools.

-“We have had such positive feedback!” says Beverly E. Reeves, customer service supervisor at Austin ISD, where we recently trained more than 1,000 staff members.
+“We have had such positive feedback!” says Beverly E. Reeves, customer service supervisor at Austin ISD, where we trained more than 1,000 staff members.
 “Some staff are saying that it was the best professional development they have received while at AISD.”

 While praise like this is great to hear, the real satisfaction comes in knowing that our newly-minted service superheroes take away practical lessons to help them lead the change in their schools.